Ssttacey/course-project/README.md

 There is a division of logs: for storing general information and for storing error information.
 Statistics we take into account:
 - total turnover for the year
-- total turnover for all invoices
+- total turnover for all invoices;
-- total turnover for all orders
+- total turnover for all orders;
-- total turnover for all checks
+- total turnover for all checks;

 Based on the results of the program, statistics are loaded into a separate file.